FieryFire0218/wuxle/README.md

 # wuxiaworld-webscraper
- Webscraper for the novel site WuxiaWorld that scrapes the novel name and average rating
+ Webscraper for the novel site WuxiaWorld that scrapes novel names and average ratings